choyt/react-accessible-components/README.md

 It is also important to avoid designing alerts that disappear automatically.
 An alert that disappears too quickly can lead to failure to meet WCAG 2.0 success criterion 2.2.3.
 Another critical design consideration is the frequency of interruption caused by alerts.
 Frequent interruptions inhibit usability for people with visual and cognitive disabilities, which makes meeting the requirements of WCAG 2.0 success criterion 2.2.4 more difficult.

 ## Keyboard Interaction
-An alert (WAI-ARIA live region) does not require any keyboard interaction.## WAI-ARIA Roles, States, and Properties: The widget has a role of alert.
+An alert (WAI-ARIA live region) does not require any keyboard interaction.

+## WAI-ARIA Roles, States, And Properties
+The widget has a role of alert.

-# Toggle button
+# Toggle Button
 A two-state button that can be either off (not pressed) or on (pressed).
 To tell assistive technologies that a button is a toggle button, specify a value for the attribute aria-pressed.
 For example, a button labeled mute in an audio player could indicate that sound is muted by setting the pressed state true.
 Important: it is critical the label on a toggle does not change when its state changes.
 In this example, when the pressed state is true, the label remains "Mute" so a screen reader would say something like "Mute toggle button pressed".
 Alternatively, if the design were to call for the button label to change from "Mute" to "Unmute," the aria-pressed attribute would not be needed.

 # Breadcrumb